-Covid 19 document dump: More homelessness expected
+Covid 19 document release: More homelessness expected

 Government agencies are warning we'll see more rough sleeping and overcrowding, emergency and public housing demand - due to Covid-19.

-A proactively released document from July 1 shows more than 10000 households had been tenanted in motels as a response to the lockdown.
+A big Covid-19 document release shows more than 1000 households had been tenanted in motels as a response to the lockdown.

 More than 60 percent of them identified as Māori.